iansco/onetap/app/zone/design/activity-grid/OTB - Zone - Activity Grid.md

 		1. **OR**
 		1. **COMMON** [DisplayContactGroup][]
 		1. **COMMON** [FindContacts][]
-	1. Identify Suitable Time to Call
+	1. Identify whether Now is a Suitable Time to Call
 		1. **COMMON** [ViewContacts][]
 		1. **COMMON** **AND/OR** [CheckAvailabilityIndicators][]
 		1. **COMMON** **AND/OR** [CheckContactLocalTime][]